qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Here are some hints to create screenshots for your translated user guide.
 They will go into ./resources/<your language>/user_manual/

-* same environnement for all the screen caps (same OS, same decoration, same font size)
+* same environment for all the screen caps (same OS, same decoration, same font size)
-* same size as the english 'original' screenshots, otherwise they will be stretched and look ungly
+* same size as the english 'original' screenshots, otherwise they will be stretched and look ugly.
+If you need to have a different size due to longuer ui strings, don't forget to change the dimension in the rst code of your language.
 * reduce the window to the minimal space needed to show the feature (taking the all screen for a small modal window > overkill)
 * the less clutter, the better (no need to activate all the toolbars)
-* don't resize them in an image editor, the size will be set into the rst files (downscalling the dimensions without properly upping the resolution > ugly)
+* don't resize them in an image editor, the size will be set into the rst files (downscaling the dimensions without properly upping the resolution > ugly)
 * cut the background
-* save them in png (no jpeg artefacts)
+* save them in png (no jpeg artifacts)
 * the screenshot should show the content according to what is described in the text